Enomalyy/AI-webcam-mic-input/README.md

 # Installation
 Option 1: Compiled Executable (Recommended)

-Download AIMouse_Final.exe.
+Download AIInput.zip

 Place it in your desired folder (or Windows Startup folder).

 Run it.
-It will create a settings.json file automatically.
+It will create a settings.json file automatically, but the one present holds good settings.

 Option 2: Run from Source